unicode-org/message-format-wg/exploration/quoted-literals.md

   > ```

   > [!NOTE]
-  > Quoted literals cannot contain placeholders, making interpolating data into them impossible.
-  >
+> Quoted literals are not evaluated as part of a pattern or option sequence.
+> This means that their contents cannot be dynamic.
 > ```
-  > -- This is impossible in MessageFormat 2.0.
+> -- The "title" contains the string "{$userName}"
 > {+button title=|Goodbye, {$userName}!|}Sign out{-button}
   > ```

-- Selector function implementers may want to support multi-word variant keys or exotic characters in variant keys to effectively create "mini-DSLs" for the matching logic:
+- Selector function implementers might need to match different string values such as those present in data values.
+  These might include keys containing arbitrary text, multiple words, or other sequences not otherwise permitted in the syntax.

   > ```
   > {{ match {$count :choice}